mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ![Parse and Sort times](/images/2018-02-03/parse-sort-2.png)

 This algorithmic change improves sorting times on both V8 and SpiderMonkey and additionally improves parsing times on V8.

-Parse time improvement is likely due to the reduction of cost associated with managing `originalMappings` array: growing gigantic `originalMappings` array is more expensive than growing multiple smaller mappings arrays.
+<small markdown="1">[Parse time improvement is likely due
+to the reduction of costs associated with managing `originalMappings` array: growing a single gigantic `originalMappings` array is more expensive than growing multiple smaller `originalMappings[i]` arrays individually.
+However this is just my guess, which is not confirmed by any rigorous analysis.]</small>

 ## Optimizing `generatedMappings` Sorting